-FoNS Academic Leadership Programme (ALP)
+Academic Leadership Programme (ALP)

-Welcome to the FoNS Academic Leadership Programme (ALP)
+Welcome to the Academic Leadership Programme (ALP)

-This 3 day programme is organised by FoNs in partnership with the Learning and Development Centre, and is designed to support FoNs staff to become successful leaders in academia.
+This 3 day programme is hosted by the Faculty of Natural Sciences in partnership with the Learning and Development Centre.
+The programme is designed to support Imperial staff to become successful leaders in academia.

-We have developed the programme in close consultation with Heads of Department and other senior academics across the Faculty and the course structure has been designed around the behaviours and attributes of successful leaders in academia.
-The course will take the form of a half-day workshop, followed by a two-day residential course, for 18 academic staff from across the Faculty.
-I and my colleagues across the Faculty will be involved in the delivery of the course and I am excited about welcoming the first delegates in March."
+We developed this programme in close consultation with Heads of Department and other senior academics across the Faculty and the course structure has been designed around the behaviours and attributes of successful leaders in academia.
+The course will take the form of a half-day workshop, followed by a two-day residential course, for 18 academic staff from across the College.
+I and my colleagues across the College will be involved in the delivery of the course and I am excited about welcoming the second round of delegates in February."

 - Explore personal leadership styles and how to flex according to context